Practice Development for Medical Expert Witnesses

 - The attorney now picks up the phone to call that Nurse Practitioner who claims expertise in summarizing neurologist records because s/he popped up early in the “real people” results.
 Is the person the right choice?
 Perhaps, but if not, the attorney is not really informed about what they should be seeking.
 This is your job.
 Google results reflect quality answers to common questions in the niche of the search term.
 Provide those answers and attorneys will find you and pick up the phone.

 Remember my motto?
 Education is a marketing strategy.

 What you can do to change the search outcome and bring it to your door.

-Now that things are clearer, I ran another Google search as if I was the attorney you have just (hypothetically) educated.
-Because the attorney better understands your work, “I” can now use a more precise and accurate description.
+Now that things are clearer to the attorney, having read your article, I ran another Google search on the assumption your article taught me what to look for.
+I use a more precise and accurate description.
 The results are still not perfect from the seeker’s point of view, but better than it was from your point of view.
-The search words are “Dementia psychological testing competency.”
-Scholarly articles, etc. but on page 3 is a person who is a qualified forensic neuropsychologist expert in assessments of the elderly.
-“Thank you, Google God,” says the seeker from the law firm.
-There is now someone, anyone at all, to call.
+E.g., the search words are now “Dementia psychological competency.”
+First are the Ads, scholarly articles and big budget expert witness services.
+But on page 3 is a person who is a qualified forensic neuropsychologist expert in assessments of the elderly, and others in the field including you.

 What people are telling my clients:

 “Your website developer helped you with SEO?
 When I googled “Forensic Psychiatry Consulting Texas” your website came up 3rd on the first page, which is quite good.” – A.G. (name withheld to maintain confidentiality)

 Ed.
 Note: In that example, the expert’s site had been active only 3 months, breaking the 2-year rule for appearing early in Google results.
 I attribute this to our “multiple fronts” strategy which, in my experience, boosts everything, including more forensic work.
 No guarantees, but third-party feedback is the most useful. -Beryl Vaughan